input-output-hk/plutus-pioneer-program/code/week05/README.md

 #### 2.1 Refresher on Validation
 Before diving into the example lets refresh our minds on how a validation works.

-When instead of having a Public-Key-address we have a Script-Address and a UTXO that sits at the Script-Address and we also have a transaction that attempts to consume the UTXO as an input then for each Script input the validation Script runs
+When instead of having a Public-Key-address we have a Script-Address and a UTXO that sits at the Script-Address and we also have a transaction that attempts to consume the UTXO as an input.
+Then for each Script input the validation Script runs

 This validation Script gets i) Datum ii) Redeemer & iii) Context.
 The latter can be found in [`Context.hs`](https://github.com/input-output-hk/plutus/blob/master/plutus-ledger-api/src/Plutus/V1/Ledger/Contexts.hs), defined in line 116 which needs the data-types defined in lines 93 & 100 as seen below